RWKV/RWKV-cpp-node/README.md

 # JS CLI demo

-If you just want to give it a spin, the fastest way is to use npx.
+If you just want to give it a spin, the fastest way is to use npm.
 First perform the setup (it will download the RWKV files into your home directory)

 ```.bash